L-lawliet07/spyC/README.md

-- #### Demo to change the input file without restarting the app.
+- #### <span id='runtime-input'>Demo to change the input file without restarting the app. </span>

 In <strong style="color:red"><em>`spyc`</em></strong>, we can also change or provide input at runtime without restarting the tool.

-This will help competitive programmers to check their code on different test cases without wasting time on compiling and executing the code manually.
+This will help users to check their code on different test cases without wasting time on compiling and executing the code manually.

 **Run command.**